 Specified commands should run full compilation.
 SVH considers files that were compiled during the last run to be the only project files.
 If commands perform an incremental build, SVH will see only part of the design.

-SVH executes compilation commands as is, and thus don’t have an understanding of what build files contribute to a project structure in case of complex build scripts.
+SVH executes compilation commands as is and thus doesn’t have an understanding of what build files contribute to a project structure in case of complex build scripts.
 To ensure the project structure is up-to-date, SVH detects changes in project directories and re-runs target commands.
 If compilation commands create or change files in one of the project directories, it may result in a refresh loop.

-While SVH tries to avoid them, if you experience a refresh loop, you may want to update your build scripts
+While SVH tries to avoid refresh loops, they can still occur in some cases.
+If you encounter one, you may want to update your build scripts

 Example: